furrowb/ansible-dev-env/README.md

 ### Powerline Fonts

-In order to use most of the Oh-My-ZSH themes, it requires Powerline fonts to be installed.
+In order to use most of the Oh-My-ZSH themes, Powerline fonts are required.

 ### Fzf